root-systems/eat-cat-you-butt/meta/grant.md

 ## why are we motivated to do this?

-we are motivated to do this because we want to share our skills with Scuttlebutt!
+[Root Systems](https://rootsystems.nz) is a team of full-stack JavaScript app developers. we are motivated to do this because we want to share our skills with Scuttlebutt!

+when thinking at our retreat about what grant we could propose, we struggled to see our team (except for Mikey) being able to make low-level protocol improvements, or write documentation in areas we didn't already have experience in.

 Greg is keen to learn how to build apps on Scuttlebutt.